bigcharinthon/ecommerce-sales-analysis/README.md

 This project analyzes ~20,000 rows of e-commerce transactional data using SQL (SQLite) and Power BI.
 The objective is to demonstrate practical SQL and DAX skills while translating raw data into actionable business insights.
 It is part of my Data Analyst portfolio, showcasing dashboard design, KPI development, and insight writing.
+This project is part of my Data Analyst portfolio, showcasing SQL, DAX, and Power BI skills.

 ---
 ### Scope